zawislakm/SWIFT-Task/README.md

 - `TOWN NAME`
 - `TIME ZONE`

-The system imposes strict requirements on the data imported into the database.
+The system imposes strict requirements on the data imported into the system via CSV files or API.
 Data provided in an incorrect format will be rejected.
 Data requirements:

 - The SWIFT code must consist of 11 characters.
 - The SWIFT code must be unique.